msu-denver/COCrawlerWiki/README.md

 Change the link at the bottom of the code and the keywords to tailor it to any data or information.

+TODO:
+[] Word Cloud Analysis on the extracted pages from the wiki, will allow me to update the weights based on those results.